zeek/zeek-osquery/README.md

 2. **Using the osquery scheduler**
     * Bro-osquery will (mainly) not actively schedule and execute the SQL queries.
 Instead, it maintains all queries requested by any Bro to update the interal osquery schedule with new queries.
     * For this reason, the extension directly updates the schedule/config of osquery directly without the need for any config-plugin.
-Hence, config-plugin should be disabled by the run flag `--config_plugin update`.
+However, we made the extension configuration part of the regular config.
+Hence, config-plugin should be set to retrieve an initial configuration (e.g. `--config_plugin filesystem`).

 3. **Using LoggerPluging**
-    * Osquery calls the logger-plugin to log the results of a query, (including/exclusively?) the [results of scheduled queries](https://github.com/facebook/osquery/blob/master/osquery/dispatcher/scheduler.cpp#L79).
+    * Osquery calls the logger-plugin to log the [results of scheduled queries](https://github.com/facebook/osquery/blob/master/osquery/dispatcher/scheduler.cpp#L79).
 The logger-plugin sends each result row as an event back to the respective bro.
-    * A result row can be mapped to a specific SQL schedule query, and the respective Bro that subscribed to this query.
+    * A result (row) can be mapped to a specific SQL schedule query, and the respective Bro that subscribed to this query.
+Furthermore, this allows to parse the result values and convert them to datatypes according to the query.
     * To be able to parse the serialized log string, the run flag `--log_result_events=0` must be set.

 4. **Using one Broker Endpoint**